HakusaiTH/HakusaiTH/README.md

 Just a weeb learning to code
 ----------------------------

-A high school student in the Science and Mathematics program at Triam Udom Suksa Pattanakarn Ubon Ratchathani School, passionate about computers, robotics, and technology.
-My goal is to establish my own startup to research and develop new technologies for the world, aiming to enhance the quality of life.
-I am about to pursue a degree in IT at KMUTNB Prachin Buri Campus (King Mongkut's University of Technology North Bangkok, Prachin Buri Campus).

-*   🌍  I'm based in Ubon ratchathani
+Hi there!
+I'm deeply passionate about computers, robotics, and emerging technologies.
+My ultimate goal is to build my own tech startup that focuses on researching and developing innovative solutions to improve people's quality of life.

+Currently, I'm preparing to pursue my studies at the Faculty of Information Technology and Digital Innovation, KMUTNB, where I aim to grow both technically and creatively.

+As part of my journey, I founded INNOBOARD EDUCATION, a startup committed to enhancing Thai education by making technology, robotics, and AI more accessible and practical for students across the country.
+Our mission is to equip Thai youth with the essential skills needed to thrive in the 21st century.

+I'm always open to collaboration, learning, and building meaningful tech projects.
+Let’s innovate together!

 *   ✉️  You can contact me at [oatkubzaza@gmail.com](mailto:oatkubzaza@gmail.com)